pebble-dev/pebble-dev.github.io/_posts/2023-05-12-a-look-back-at-the-rebble-hackathon.md

 ## Liftoff 🚀

-Some users were really excited for a weekend of hacking away on their favourite smartwatch platform, others used it as an excuse to develop their first app or watchface.
+Some users were really excited for a weekend of hacking away on their favourite smartwatch platform; others used it as an excuse to develop their first app or watchface.

 ![](/images/hackathon-look-back/website_inprogress.png)